Jabonep the Witness Man

 “I am Jabonep,” said the main speaker.
 “I am from the Witness School in Ilaga.
 I want to give these people the gospel.”

-“Well, I wish you success,” said Henry.
+“Well, I wish you success,” the missionary said.
 “I’ve been preaching it for years, but they don’t show any interest.”

 More and more people gathered, jostling each other as they sat down in the center of the large village.
 The other two witness men and others with loud voices, stood here and there throughout the crowd.